jimmy-lan/interactive-blocks/docs/quick-start/external-api.md

 }
 ```

-You can replace this function with a real async function that makes a call to an external API.
+?> **Tips:** You can replace the body of the function above to call an external API.
-The function should return a promise (or use async/await) that eventually resolves to a boolean value.
+   The function should return a promise (or use async/await) that eventually resolves to a boolean value indicating whether the user has correctly answered the multiple choice question.
-If the function resolves to true, the question is marked as correct.
-Otherwise, the question is marked
-as incorrect.

 ## Creating a Multiple Choice